kjgarza/kjgarza.github.io/portfolio/case-ux-b.md

   block: feature-no-image
   slug: context
   content:  |
+    Designed a Usage Web Tracker for collecting analytics.

     We identified a problem where the usage processing metrics were seeing very low adoption by repository administrators, who use this service to capture metrics according to the COUNTER Code of Practice.
   # image:
   #   image: "/uploads/2022/02/19/designsprint-eosc Medium.png"